 |---|---|---|

-Practical Tips to Minimize Microplastics in Baby Formula
+Tips for Parents to Minimize Microplastics in Baby Formula

-- Prepare formula in non-plastic containers: Mix powder in glass or stainless steel first, then transfer to a cooled, rinsed bottle.
-This cuts mixing-related particles by avoiding shaker balls and plastic contact.4
+- Prepare formula outside plastic: Mix powder in a glass or steel container with cool or room-temp water first, then transfer to a cooled, rinsed bottle.

 Unsure about other ingredients?
 Download the Duckie App to scan instantly.